emipa606/KKMetalScarabs/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-Dynamically generates a scarab for each material with the tag "Metallic" (steel, plasteel, gold, silver, and any properly designated material in mods)
+Dynamically generates a scarab for each material with the tag &quot;Metallic&quot;
+(steel, plasteel, gold, silver, and any properly designated material in mods)

 This mod is made with compatability in mind and adds scarabs based on the materials in the core game and in mods.
-The scarabs can be killed and butchered for it's indivitual resource (15 at 100% butchering efficiency, 150 for 'small' resources like gold and silver)
+The scarabs can be killed and butchered for it&apos;s indivitual resource (15 at 100% butchering efficiency, 150 for &apos;small&apos; resources like gold and silver)

-They don't spawn naturally but can arrive in a 'Thrumbos Pass'-like event.
+They don&apos;t spawn naturally but can arrive in a &apos;Thrumbos Pass&apos;-like event.

 ![Image](https://i.imgur.com/Rs6T6cr.png)